 My Journey Towards Becoming a Funeral Celebrant

 It was a definite ‘light bulb’ moment.
 It felt like this is what I was meant to do.
-Having decided that this was the path that I wanted to take, I had a specific calling to be a funeral celebrant as I wanted to do something to support people at one of the most significant moments in their lives - dealing with the loss of a loved one.
+Having decided that this was the path that I wanted to take, I had a strong calling to be a funeral celebrant as I wanted to do something to support people at one of the most significant moments in their lives - dealing with the loss of a loved one.
 I also felt that working as a funeral celebrant fitted with who I am, emotionally and with my ability to connect and communicate with people at a deeper level.

 I immediately started searching for opportunities to train to be a celebrant.
-After comparing different training courses, I decided to study with Civil Ceremonies Limited and successfully completed my National Open College Network Diploma as a Civil Funeral Celebrancy .
+After comparing different training courses, I decided to study with Civil Ceremonies Limited and successfully completed my National Open College Network Diploma as a Civil Funeral Celebrant .
 Civil Ceremonies Ltd are one of the leading organisations and the quality of the course I completed with them was recently recognised by the national education standards inspectorate, OFSTED as 'Outstanding' .
 The training was hard work and certainly prepared me in all aspects of working as a Funeral Celebrant.

 The nature of the work that I had done during my previous career means that I have been able to bring with me the ability to listen to people, to organise and to speak in public.
-I had worked in community development.
-This involved me working with people from different backgrounds.
+I had previously worked in community development.
+This involved me working with people from many different backgrounds.

 For 3 years I was fortunate to work and live in Barcelona teaching English as a foreign language, which was of course an incredible experience.
 I met many wonderful people and made friendships that are as strong today as they were when they were formed.
 When I returned to the UK I went back to studying at University.
-After that, I started working as a university lecturer, teaching 18 to 21 year old students as well mature students.
+After that, I started working as a university lecturer, teaching 18 to 21 year old students and mature students.
 I was responsible for developing and delivering new courses as well as organising national and international study trips.

 For me, being a Civil Funeral Celebrant is a vocation for rather than a job.
-I always ensure that every ceremony that I have the privilege to lead is unique and reflects the wishes of all concerned.
+I always ensure that every ceremony I have the privilege to lead is unique and reflects the wishes of all concerned.
 I feel very honoured to be working as a professionally qualified and experienced Civil Funeral Celebrant and to be able to help many families to say farewell to their loved ones.